-The EIA (U.S. Energy Information Administration) estimates that the Haynesville Shale produced 6.3 Bcf (billion cubic feet) per day of natural gas in November 2015.
-This is according to the EIA’s Drilling Productivity Report released on December 7, 2015.
+The EIA (U.S. Energy Information Administration) estimates that the Haynesville Shale produced 6.5 Bcf (billion cubic feet) per day of natural gas in September.
+This is according to its Drilling Productivity Report released on October 13, 2015.

 The Haynesville Shale is located in Louisiana, southwestern Arkansas, and eastern Texas.